aarong21/textEditor/README.md

 ## Overview

-The Collaborative Text Editor is a real-time web application that allows multiple users to edit text documents simultaneously.
+The Collaborative Text Editor is a real-time web application that allows multiple users to collaboratively edit text documents simultaneously.
 It features a responsive front-end built with React and a back-end powered by Node.js, Express, MongoDB, and Socket.io for real-time communication.

 ## Features

-- **Real-Time Collaboration:** Multiple users can edit the same document at the same time, with changes reflected instantly across all clients.
+- **Real-Time Collaboration:** Multiple users can edit the same document simultaneously, with changes reflected instantly across all clients.
-- **Document Persistence:** Documents are saved and retrieved from a MongoDB database.
+- **Document Persistence:** Documents are stored and retrieved from a MongoDB database.
-- **WebSocket Integration:** Real-time communication between the server and clients is managed via Socket.io.
+- **WebSocket Integration:** Real-time communication between the server and clients is handled via Socket.io.
-- **Responsive Design:** The interface is built to work seamlessly on both desktop and mobile devices.
+- **Responsive Design:** The interface is designed to work seamlessly on both desktop and mobile devices.

 ## Technologies Used

 ### Frontend

-- **React.js**: Used for building the user interface.
+- **React.js**: For building the user interface.
-- **Socket.io-client**: Handles real-time updates from the server.
+- **Socket.io-client**: Manages real-time updates from the server.
 - **CSS**: Basic styling for the app.

 ### Backend